aws-samples/aws-cdk-examples/python/vpc-ec2-local-zones/README.md

-# Local Zone: Getting started with CDK
+# AWS Local Zones - Getting resources deployed with CDK

 This is a project that demonstrates how to deploy resources in a AWS Local Zone.